 You are able to wear clothes underneath which is perfect if you’re wanting to add some extra warmth to your body whilst out on your personal boat.

-A lot of air is trapped between you and the suit, because of this you do actually have some form of added floating ability – extra buoyancy which can take some time getting used to.
+A lot of air is trapped between you and the suit, because of this you do actually have some form of added floating ability – extra buoyancy which can take some time getting used it.

 But when we talk about it in terms of kayaking, this is more than fine since we have our PFD around us anyway, which would do a similar and even better job.

 Wetsuit vs Drysuit

-How do they keep you warm?
+How do they keep your warm?

-My Thoughts: Here I believe it depends on what you’re doing, if you’re only in your kayak, then a drysuit is going to be superior as you’re never going to come in contact with enough water to have that extra layer of heat – unless you’re planning on going for a swim during your trip.
+My Thoughts: Here I believe it depends on what you’re doing, if you’re only in your kayak, then a drysuit is going to be superior as you’re never going to come in contact with enough water to have that extra layer of eat – unless you’re planning on going for a swim during your trip.

 How do they affect mobility?

-Wetsuits: Because of their skin-tight fitting, wetsuits typically make it easier to move around, no matter what you’re doing
+Wetsuits: Because of their skin-tight fitting, wetsuits typically make it easier to move around, no matter what you’re doing.

 How long do they last?